-Nurses’ work in clinical settings is physically demanding and as nurses advance in age, some feel the need to stop working 12-hour shifts and look for the best jobs for older nurses.
+Nurses’ work in clinical settings is physically demanding.
+As nurses advance in age, some feel the need to stop working 12-hour shifts and look for the best jobs for older nurses.

-Fortunately, older nurses can still find jobs in the nursing practice thanks to the variety of nursing professions available.
-To help you get started, take a look of the following job options for older nurses:
+Fortunately, there’s a wide variety of nursing professions available.
+To help you get started, take a look at the following job options for older nurses:

 1. School Nurse

-Being a school nurse is both fun and challenging for older nurses.
-Older nurses find fulfillment in working with younger people and being surrounded by boundless youthful enthusiasm.
+Being a school nurse is both fun and challenging.
+For older nurses, the job is quite fulfilling since it involves working with younger people and being surrounded by boundless youthful enthusiasm.

 School nursing needs the expertise of a well-experienced nurse since assessment and decision-making for sick children are critical.
 The tasks are less physically demanding but the independent nursing action needed in this career best fits the older nurses’ experience.